-Gum is not allowed, as it can be destructive to school and personal property.
-Repeated violations will incur a consequence.
+Gum is not permitted.
+Repeated violations may incur a consequence.

 Procedure #14 - WATER BOTTLES

 Students are allowed to carry water only with them throughout the school day.

 Procedure #15 - HARASSMENT/BULLYING

 Bullying may take the form of teasing, name calling, personal/racial insults, gestures or physical contact, threats, note writing, intimidation, extortion, graffiti, and various other actions.
 Unwarranted, unprovoked or unwelcome attention constitutes harassment.